EuracBiomedicalResearch/genomic_viewer/assets/genomicviewer-reference-manual.md

 In the current example we were exploiting public data from the human kidney cortex and from patients with CKD to identify single nucleotide variants that can impact on the correct gene expression and functionality in the context of renal health.
 Through a simple overview of the *chromosome 5* it was possible to identify a cluster of SNPs signifcantly correlating to CKD.
 By a closer investigation of this region it becomes evident that at least 6 of the most significant SNPs fall inside *SLC34A1 gene*.
-This gene encodes for a renal‐specific sodium–phosphate cotransporter responsible for the readsorption of filtered sodium and phosphate and expressed in the proximal tubule within the renal cortex (Fearn et al. 2018).
+This gene encodes for a renal‐specific sodium–phosphate cotransporter responsible for the readsorption of filtered sodium and phosphate and expressed in the proximal tubule within the renal cortex (Fearn et al. 2018)[[2]](#ref2).
-The clinical relevance of this gene product is supported by recent literature observing its downregulation in coditions of acute kidney injury (AKI) (Wilflingseder et al. 2020).
+The clinical relevance of this gene product is supported by recent literature observing its downregulation in coditions of acute kidney injury (AKI)(Wilflingseder et al.)[[3]](#ref3).
 For a user that would like to further investigate a molecular mechanism linking SNPs to SLC34A1 deregulation, the example data loaded into ***Genomic Viewer*** suggest that in healty condition SLC34A1 is in a context of open chromatin, and is in gene rich region with multiple regulatory elements.
 Especially there is an overlap between the SNPs and an enhaner element, but also with several promoters.
 In turn HiC data revel the presence of a chromatin loop that connects the region upstream to SLC34A1 promtoer with distal elements.
 Altogether, these information can suggest that the presence of SNPs in the SLC34A1 locus can alter the function of epigenetic regulatory elements and the expression of the gene.